 The school encourages parents and carers to provide children with packed lunches that complement these standards.
-Our school will provide appropriate and attractive facilities for pupils eating packed lunches and ensure that free, fresh drinking water is available at all times.
+Our school will provide facilities for pupils eating packed lunches and ensure that fresh drinking water on the tables at lunch time.
 As fridge space is not available, pupils are advised to bring packed lunches in insulated bags with freezer blocks where possible.
-Wherever possible, we will enable pupils eating packed lunches and pupils eating school lunches to sit together.
+We allow pupils eating packed lunches and pupils eating school lunches to sit together.